Iran demands oil export permission before nuclear talks in Vienna | DW | 27.12.2021

 Israel voiced some of the strongest concerns about Iran's enrichment of uranium, which increased after the US pulled out of the JCPOA and imposed harsh sanctions in 2018.

-While Iran insists that its nuclear program is peaceful, Israel warned in November the Islamic Republic had taken steps to enrich uranium to the 90% required for weapons.
+Though Iran insists that its nuclear program is peaceful, Israel warned in November that the Islamic Republic had taken steps to enrich uranium to the 90% required for weapons.

-But Israeli Foreign Minister Yair Lapid said "Israel is not opposed to any deal," on Monday.
+But, on Monday, Israeli Foreign Minister Yair Lapid said: "Israel is not opposed to any deal."

-"We oppose a deal that does not enable true oversight over the Iranian nuclear program, nor over the Iranian money, nor over the Iranian terror network," Lapid told his told parliament's foreign affairs and defense committee in Jerusalem.
+"We oppose a deal that does not enable true oversight over the Iranian nuclear program, nor over the Iranian money, nor over the Iranian terror network," Lapid told the Israeli parliament's Foreign Affairs and Defense Committee in Jerusalem.

-The talks in the Austrian capital involve the US, UK, France, Germany, Russia and China — the remaining signatories to the JCPOA since the US' departure.
+The talks in the Austrian capital involve the United States, UK, France, Germany, Russia and China — the remaining signatories to the JCPOA since the US's departure.

-But while the Russian ambassador to the UN in Vienna Mikail Ulyanov tweeted that the Iranian statement was "a positive message," European and US negotiators recently expressed frustration at the lack of progress.
+Though the Russian ambassador to the UN in Vienna Mikail Ulyanov tweeted that the Iranian statement was "a positive message," EU and US negotiators recently expressed frustration at the lack of progress.

-Last week the US said negotiations could wind down in a few weeks with European diplomats warning they are "rapidly reaching the end of the road."
+Last week the US said negotiations could wind down in a few weeks, with European diplomats warning that they are "rapidly reaching the end of the road."

 jc/msh (Reuters, AFP, AP)